The-Yak-Collective/yakcollective/newsletters/2023-01-03 come join us at yakcon.md

 ---
 [![YakCon 2023](../assets/yakcon%202023.webp)](../yakcon%202023.md)

-A lot's changed since early 2020.
+A lot’s changed since early 2020.
 One thing hasn’t: the Yak Collective continues to slouch steadily into yet another year; its third.
 To mark the occasion — and to usher in 2023 — we’re holding a week-long interactive tinkering session: **YakCon**.
 It comprises two consecutive Sunday virtual meetups (on the 8th and 15th) book-ending a week of asynchronous activities (curated by volunteer track leads) on our Discord.
 YakCon is intended to give both new and returning yaks a chance to learn about and try out one or more of our many ongoing activities.

 [**You can register here.**](../yakcon%202023.md)